-With no sign of the mortuary temple now and no buildings nearby, they look rather like a pair of ancient rulers sitting, and watching, silently over their kingdom.
+With no sign of the mortuary temple now, and no buildings nearby, they look rather like a pair of ancient rulers sitting, and watching, silently over the remnants of their kingdom.

 One of the statues was damaged after an earthquake and began “singing” at dawn.
-For the foreign visitors, this sounded like the roar of Agamemnon.
+For foreign visitors, this sounded like the roar of Agamemnon.

 After reparation efforts by the Romans, the statue no longer “sang” but the name stuck.